sycdan/sycdan.github.io/README.md

 I enjoy primarily cooperative board games, with a notable exception being MtG.

-I am trying to build a permaculture food forest with my family, for increased food security and enhanced wellbeing.
+I am trying to build a permaculture food forest in upstate NY with my family, for increased food security and enhanced wellbeing.

 ## Index